HDO-PRO/Unofficial-HDO-Box-Repo/README.md

 This repository is intended for educational and informational purposes only.

 - ❌ No APK hosting
+- ❌ No modified APKs
 - ❌ No streaming servers
-- ❌ No movies or TV shows
+- ❌ No copyrighted movies or TV shows
 - ❌ No copyrighted content

-All trademarks, logos, and copyrights belong to their respective owners.
+All trademarks, logos, product names, and copyrights belong to their respective owners.

 ---